 Ergonomics – Naked street motorcycle rule number one has been followed with wide handle bars, upright sitting position and rear set foot pegs.
 Despite the simple setup, it gives you the feel that you are commanding a ‘big bike’.
 The rock hard seats on the KTM Duke 390 is typical of any big sport bike.
 Good for confidence and enthusiastic riding but not to everyone’s taste and comfort.
-A small specific we found is that the foot pegs are even more rear set then the Duke 200 by a small margin.
+A small specific we found is that the foot pegs are even more rear set than the Duke 200 by a small margin.
 Mirror stalks are long but the glass is small, so most above average built riders with jackets will find it hard to see what is behind clearly.
-Pillion seat is of no use until and unless you have a sidekick who has an extremely below average built and willingly volunteers to sit on this insane fast motorcycle.
+Pillion seat is of no use until and unless you have a sidekick who has an extremely below average built and willingly volunteers to sit on this insanely fast motorcycle.

 Performance and Gearbox – Until now, everything was simple and sane.
 Powering this motorcycle is a heart of a monster.
 A single-cylinder, DOHC, 373cc engine pumps out 43 BHP of power at 9000 RPM and 35 Nm of torque at 7000 RPM.
 The engine is smooth and refined throughout the rev range and is loaded with technologies which are usually used in racing.
 The cylinder is sleeveless, hence coated with NIKASIL which is used to reduce wear and tear in modern four-stroke racing engines.
 The piston is a forged unit, which gives it a quick reviving nature and reduces heat.
 The cam and its follower are most prone to wear and tear because it keeps constantly sliding in a demanding high performing engine hence KTM coated it with diamond like coating for reducing friction by a huge margin which enhances performance in return.

-Every important part of the Duke 390′s engine is on par with racing engines, which are used for endurance or track racing.
+Every important part of the Duke 390’s engine is on par with racing engines, which are used for endurance or track racing.
 This results in insane performance and exact engine characteristic which an enthusiast would dream off.
 The high tech components helps in weight reduction and this motor weighs only 36 kgs.
 One more fact worth considering is that the 373cc unit churns out a whopping 43.5 PS which means PS/litre number is an outstanding 118!
 This theory suffices that every single horsepower is used to deliver heart-pounding performance.
 In first gear the Duke 390 hits 56 km/hr, in second gear 82 km/hr, in third it does 105 km/hr, in fourth it maxes out at 135 km/hr while in fifth it tops out at 156 km/hr.
-While cruising at 100 km/hr in sixth gear, the engine is relaxed doing 5000 RPM and cruising at 120 km/hr in top gear results in 6000 RPM on the tacho, which means overtaking while cruising at these speeds doesn’t necessitate a downshift.
-However, heavy wind-blast is felt post 130 km/hr which is a bit irritating on long straight roads (KTM offers a windshield visor which will surely help to contain wind-blast to quite an extent).
+While cruising at 100 km/hr in sixth gear, the engine is relaxed doing 5000 RPM and cruising at 120 km/hr in top gear results in 6500 RPM on the tacho, which means overtaking while cruising at these speeds doesn’t necessitate a downshift.
+However, heavy wind-blast is felt post 130 km/hr which is a bit irritating on long straight roads (KTM offers a windshield visor which will surely help to contain wind-blast to some extent).

 Below 5000 RPM, the engine is as relaxed as any DOHC engine.
 Nevertheless, there is good low-end torque thanks to the capacity and taller gearing, which makes it relaxing to cruise around in town.
 The less frantic fuelling makes it more drivable, unlike the Duke 200 where you bump into the limiter almost all the time.
 Overall it is less frantic with smoother fuelling and taller gearing.
 Even with the taller gearing you don’t have to rev the hell out of the engine due to the narrow power band, which is from 2000 RPM to 10,500 RPM rather than 12,000 RPM in most bikes.
 This is perfectly aligned with street bike characteristic.
 To give you an example of the gearing, the Duke 200 uses a 43T rear sprocket while the Duke 390 uses a 45T rear sprocket.
 However, it is not easy to ride in town as the engine heats up a lot like any other liquid-cooled sports bike.
 You will have to keep speeds above 60 km/hr in third gear or above to avoid the heat.
 However, once you cross 5000 RPM, the Duke 390 turns into a Nuke and shoots forward with the urgency of a missile.

 300 BHP per tonne can no way be tagged as tame.
 You don’t feel anything that is going inside the engine, it just shoots forward with utmost smoothness and feels like a two-stroke engine of yesteryears.
 If we give this motorcycle to a two-stroke lover, he would go the petrol bunk and ask the pump attendant to mix oil and petrol.
 The acceleration is the party piece of the KTM Duke 390 and it is fabulously savage.
 Accelerate in a rush in first gear and you are bound to do a 75-degree power wheelie on the Duke 390.
 It gives you a rush, which you cannot imagine until and unless you ride it.
 Front is very lively when accelerating hard and it bounces a bit, it is not scary but it’s the part of the riding experience which displays the ferocity of the power to weight ratio.
 60 km/hr is dealt in less than 3 seconds.
-100 km/hr comes up in a recorded 5.8 seconds and the top speed is a whopping 160 km/hr which comes as soon as you shift into sixth gear and there is hardly any wait.
+100 km/hr comes up in a recorded 5.6 seconds and the top speed is a whopping 160 km/hr plus which comes as soon as you shift into sixth gear and there is hardly any wait.
 There is a wait though, which is for 170 km/hr, which can be extracted only if roads and nature support.
 The engine is much louder and throaty with the use of the same underbelly type exhaust as the Duke 200.
 Although it does not sound sporty or pleasing but it sounds exactly as the characteristics it possess, a growling monster.

 Riding Dynamics – Armed with a trellis frame, WP upside down forks at the front and WP monoshock at the rear (which is directly mounted on the swing arm), the KTM Duke 390 has excellent dynamics.
 Pottering around in the city is a point and shoot affair.
 It is as easy as entry-level motorcycles.
 High speed stability is excellent due to stiffly sprung suspension and slightly longer wheelbase than the Duke 200.
 On a twisty roads is where the Duke 390 comes alive.
 The Duke is very agile when turning into corners and completely planted through the sweepers.
 You can just keep on changing directions repeatedly if you want to keep up the pace on endless twisty roads.
 Steering feels minutely slow due to added weight and longer wheelbase when compared to the Duke 200, which it shares the platform with.
 Nevertheless, the fun factor and grin levels are the same as the younger sibling.